Overview

 Further information

 For international train timetables your first stop should be German Railways' European Rail Timetable.
-Although their coverage of the Balkans is not always 100% reliable, they usually seem to have the correct times for the routes mentioned on this page.
-(Or at least they used to.
-Since the December 2007 timetable change the situation has been a bit of a mess, particularly for trains through Montenegro and Greece I don't know when this will be corrected, so for the moment interpret all timetables with caution).
+Although coverage of the Balkans is not always 100% reliable, especially just after a significant timetable change, the schedules for the routes mentioned on this page are usually correct.
+(As at January 2009 the site does not appear to have full information about trains within Greece).
 Enter "Beograd" and "Athenes" rather than Belgrade and Athens; if you are prompted to choose between several Zagreb stations, the one you need is "Zagreb Glavni Kolodvor".
 National rail sites tend to have very little information about international routes, but for what it's worth here are the links for Greece, Croatia, and Serbia.

 Online information about buses is either fragmented or non-existent, but fortunately the main bus stations of Zagreb, Belgrade, and Skopje have useful sites that cover both domestic and international buses.
 The schedules of international buses from Greece, in contrast, appear to be closely guarded secrets.
 Dubrovnik Bus Station also has an online schedule, but due to the seasonal nature of many services you can't count on the schedule in two months' time looking like the one you see today.